Part 1: SAP S/4HANA migration cockpit – Migrating data using staging tables and methods for populating the staging tables

 This blog series will provide a few options for populating these staging tables with data.

 This first blog post will give an overview of the SAP S/4HANA migration cockpit, focusing on the migration approach “Transfer Data Using Staging Tables”.
-The next blog posts will provide step-by-step examples on how to load data into the staging tables using SAP Data Services and SAP HANA smart data integration (SDI).
+The next blog posts will provide step-by-step examples on how to load data into the staging tables using SAP Data Services, then SAP HANA smart data integration (SDI) and finally SAP HANA Studio – Data from File option.

 First, let’s have a short introduction and overview of the functionality, features, and key benefits of the S/4HANA migration cockpit.